 We can trust that he is a holy God—there is not one ounce of evil motives in His heart.
 Everything he does is an overflow of His purity and holiness.
 When we think we would choose something different, we can trust that he is wiser and more loving than us.
 He loves our children way more than we could ever love them.
 So, we’re all better if we let God decide.

 “The potter forms the clay, and the clay does not question its design or purpose.
 But it has no need to—He is a good potter, and he knows what he is doing.”

 Hope in eternity

 1 Peter 1:6-9 says: “In this you rejoice, though now for a little while, if necessary, you have been grieved by various trials, so that the tested genuineness of your faith—more precious than gold that perishes though it is tested by fire—may be found to result in praise and glory and honor at the revelation of Jesus Christ.
 Though you have not seen him, you love him.
 Though you do not now see him, you believe in him and rejoice with joy that is inexpressible and filled with glory, obtaining the outcome of your faith, the salvation of your souls.”

-Sisters, in this journey we have many options: lose ourselves in despair, try to fight for our children with all our strength and become exhausted or set our hope in Christ and his resurrection—while we depend on him moment by moment.
+Brothers and sister, in this journey we have many options: lose ourselves in despair, try to fight for our children with all our strength and become exhausted or set our hope in Christ and His resurrection—while we depend on Him moment by moment.

 Help for today